 Back in the late 1980’s and early 1990’s, I started to realise that traditional wedding photography had a place, but it was not where my heart was.
 In the USA, they twigged this a lot earlier when back in the 1950’s a young photographer called Lisa Larsen, shot the wedding of JF Kennedy and Jackie Onassis in 1953… Lisa’s way of working was so much more photojournalistic and documentary, liberal and free of the traditional straitjacket.

 At last, wedding photography with emotions and feelings – I was hooked.
 I changed the way I worked, I had realised that whilst I was really good at it, traditional wedding photography was not for me.

 I met a lot of resistance, I was told that I was mad, but importantly, my Brides and Grooms loved me, they came and sought me out.
 I was shooting in a loose photojournalistic way.
 For a while, I shot the traditional 12 or 24 photographs on a medium format film camera, and then at the same time, slipped in a couple of rolls of 35mm film through, with the observational documentary approach.
 Couples loved it, the rest is history.

-Lenses, light, art, photography and optics have been a big part of my life for as long as I can remember.
-The process of photograph, and lighting is very natural to me, it is part of the way I think and do things.
-I do not have to think about how to shoot, instead i can just concentrate on what to shoot.
-I cant explain it, I see things in terms of photographs and light.
+Lenses, light, art, photography, and optics have been a big part of my life for as long as I can remember.
+The process of photography and lighting is very natural to me, it is part of the way I think and do things.
+I do not have to think about how to shoot, instead, I can just concentrate on what to shoot.
+I can’t explain it, I see things in terms of photographs and light.